Sarah J. Garnet

-Sarah J. Tompkins Garnet (née Smith) (July 31, 1831 – September 17, 1911) was an American educator and suffragist from New York City who was a pioneer an influential African-American female school principal in the New York City public school system.
+Sarah J. Tompkins Garnet (née Smith; July 31, 1831 – September 17, 1911) was an American educator and suffragist from New York City who was a pioneer and influential African-American female school principal in the New York City public school system.

 Family and early life

 Sarah J. Smith, daughter of Sylvanus and Anne (Springsteel) Smith, was born on July 31, 1831, in Brooklyn, New York.
-Sarah was the oldest of 11 children; her parents were farmers and owned land in Queens County, then part of Long Island.
+She was the oldest of 11 children; her parents were farmers and owned land in Queens County, then part of Long Island.
 Her sister Susan McKinney Steward was the first African-American woman in New York State to earn a medical degree, and the third in the United States.

-Sarah married Samuel Tompkins, who died in approximately 1852.
+She married Samuel Tompkins, who died in approximately 1852.
 A daughter from that marriage, Serena Jane Tompkins, was an accomplished pianist and organist when she died at forty-seven years old in 1898.

 Pioneer educator

-When Sarah began teaching in New York City, the public schools were racially segregated.
+When Tompkins began teaching in New York City, the public schools were racially segregated.

-Sarah began teaching at the African Free School of Williamsburg in 1854, when Brooklyn was a sizeable city still decades from being consolidated in 1898 with New York City (then confined to Manhattan and the Bronx).
-In February 1863 the untimely death of Charlotte S. Smith, the beloved African American principal of Manhattan's Colored School No. 7 on West 17th Street, created an obvious vacancy.
-Tompkins was appointed that spring as principal of Colored School No. 7, which around 1866 the Board of Education renamed Colored School No. 4.
+She began teaching at the African Free School of Williamsburg in 1854, when Brooklyn was a sizeable city still decades from being consolidated in 1898 with New York City (then confined to Manhattan and the Bronx).
+In February 1863 the untimely death of Charlotte S. Smith, the beloved African American principal of Manhattan's Colored School No. 7 on West 17th Street, created a vacancy.
+Tompkins was appointed that spring as principal of the school, which around 1866 the Board of Education renamed Colored School No. 4.
 She taught many prominent students, including musician Walter F. Craig.

-Garnet retired from active school service in 1900.
-She served as teacher and principal for 37 years.
+Garnet retired from active school service in 1900 having served as teacher and principal for 37 years.

 Suffrage

-Sarah was the founder of the Brooklyn suffrage organization, Equal Suffrage League in the late 1880s.
-And she was the superintendent of suffrage for the National Association of Colored Women.
+Garnet was the founder of the Brooklyn suffrage organization the Equal Suffrage League in the late 1880s.
+She was also the superintendent of suffrage for the National Association of Colored Women.